symbol/symbol-docs/source/concepts/consensus-algorithm.rst

 All high-value accounts receive an **importance score** based on these three factors that determines the probability to :doc:`harvest <harvesting>` a block.

-The account needs to hold a minimum amount of :ref:`harvesting mosaics <harvesting-mosaic>` to have importance greater than zero.
+The account needs to hold a minimum amount of :ref:`harvesting mosaics <harvesting-mosaic>` to have importance score greater than zero.

 ******
 Scores